anamayasullerey/test_net/README.md

 Inputl layer is a module of nn_framwork but it is automatically generated when a network instance is created.
 Users do not have to worry about this layer.

 ### hidden layers
-Listed below are the input layer types and the code to generate them.  many frameworks represent a layer as a compo
+Listed below are the input layer types and the code to generate them.
 * fully connected (y = wx + b)
 ```
 layer = ld.hdict["fc"](num_neurons) |